Finding ways on how to grow Instagram followers organically might seem complicated for most newbie marketers.

 2. Focus on Quality (Posts)

-People don’t come to Instagram to read lengthy image or product descriptions.
+You should know what to post on Instagram because people don’t come to Instagram to read the lengthy image or product descriptions.
 They rarely get into deep conversations.
 They don’t typically follow accounts that post low-quality snapshots or selfies.
 They like images that transport them.

 Put Images First